haiku/website/README.md

 To create a new blogpost, run `./scripts/newpost.sh`.

-Refer Troubleshooting section if you encounter any error.
+Refer Troubleshooting Section, if you encounter any error.

 ## Shortcodes
 Shortcodes introduce the ability to leverage special formatting